Patrick has had many poems published in such venues as YOUNG AMERICAN

 |

-Poetry in the Song of Songs
+Poetry in the Song of Songs 2008

 Hebrew poetry in the biblical SONG OF SONGS - known in Hebrew as SHIR

 HA-SHIRIM.
-For the first time, every figurative language device in this
+Major figurative language devices in this

 |

-as the ancient literary criticism does not appear to have known Hebrew names
+literary devices are 'concealed paronomasia' and 'multiple sensory clusters'.
+Ancient literary criticism does not appear to have known Hebrew names

 for them.
 This new book on the dense, subtle and likely erotic Hebrew poetry